qbap/a7-ios7-downgrader/README.md

 i highly recommend turning on assistivetouch and disabling auto lock in settings on your iphone

-tweaks do not work, but cydia itself does work
+cydia and tweaks work great using this script

 # requirements